jadeforrest/blog/content/posts/2023-12-04--group-leadership-coaching/index.md

 <re-img src="coaching.jpg"></re-img>

-I've started running **group coaching** sessions.
-These are small groups of leaders, who meet regularly.
+So, I run **group leadership coaching** sessions.
+These are small groups of leaders who meet regularly.
 Each person has some time for their own topics.
-They are well facilitated, and each person learns from the other participants.
-Participants have told me the topics others bring are usually quite relevant to them.
-And often the diversity of perspectives gives you even better coaching than you would get from an individual.
+They are well facilitated, and everybody learns from each other.
+You can often get better coaching from a well run group than from an individual.

+I have groups for team level, group of teams level, and organizational level leaders.
+Participants are technical or organizational leaders, and people aspiring to these roles.

-If you are interested in group coaching, fill out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSftpz2h0HyK5KpMHFQq7aaI1N-rd5MlI5CuyViweSVEw7YPRQ/viewform).
+If you are interested in group leadership coaching, fill out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSftpz2h0HyK5KpMHFQq7aaI1N-rd5MlI5CuyViweSVEw7YPRQ/viewform).
 I'll see if there is a group with availability, and send you a proposal that includes the times, costs, and detailed information on how it works.
 If it looks good to you, maybe I'll see you in a group leadership session soon!

 ## Thank you